MatRH/lightit-test/README.md

 5) ./vendor/bin/sail up -d

+6) sudo apt install php-mysql

-6) ./vendor/bin/sail artisan migrate
+7) ./vendor/bin/sail artisan migrate

     A) IF YOU GET A MYSQL ERROR RELATED TO THE SAIL USER IN THE DB RUN THE FOLLOWING COMMANDS:
         I) ./vendor/bin/sail down -v
         I) ./vendor/bin/sail artisan migrate

-7) The app should now be running on http://localhost/
+8) The app should now be running on http://localhost/

+EMAILS:
+    2) You can dispatch the email queue by running ./vendor/bin/sail artisan queue:work
-8) You can check the mock emails sent by accessing http://localhost:8025/
+    2) You can check the mock emails sent by accessing http://localhost:8025/